firefly-iii/firefly-iii.org/installation-guide.md

 ### Installation steps

 #### Access your server
 SSH into your server, or otherwise access it.
+If SSH is not installed, please refer back to the server preparations.
+Beware though, I am not yet sure what the command is to install SSH on a CentOS machine.

 #### Create a new database and user account
 Use your MySQL credentials (you created these when you installed MySQL, or you had them already) to create a new database called ``firefly-iii`` and a user ``firefly-iii``.
 Please give this user a strong password, and access to the database.